-- Personnel expenses went up due to increasing the head count in sales and human resources management departments.
+- Personnel expenses went up due to increasing the head count in sales and human resources management departments. - Hiring expenses rose YoY owing to the increased number of new hires during the period.

 COVID 19 impact

 As with Construction Technician Temporary Staffing and Ancillary Services, the impact from the COVID-19 pandemic on Engineer Temporary Staffing and Ancillary Services earnings was almost non-existent.
 Demand at present also appears firm.
 The company's policy from June 2020 is to match recruitment activity to actual engineer demand.